 If you already have household insurance or tenant insurance, it may cover some of your belongings in case it gets damaged, lost or stolen while traveling.
 These insurance policies usually provide better coverage in case something happens to your belongings.
 Most of the travel insurance policies provide some coverage but that is limited to usually 500USD per item (also refer to terms and conditions that in most cases your belongings are not covered).

 We had a bad experience with our insurance provider World Nomads.
-We bought a tent and within one month when we were camping in Patagonia, mice bit through and made almost 40 holes in the tent.
+Bought a tent and within one month when we were camping in Patagonia, mice bit through and made almost 40 holes in the tent.
 We claimed the damage and expected at least some coverage.
 Unfortunately, the policy states these cases are not covered.
 Lucky us – we bought the tent on our credit card and the credit card insurance covered the loss.

 I sincerely hope these tips will help you plan your next adventure.
 Enjoy it to the fullest!